data center design

 Diagram: The source is Cloudmylabs.

-Below is a screenshot from Cisco ACI similar.
-At the start, you will be asked for fabric details.
+Below is a screenshot from Cisco ACI similar to the one below.
+At the start, you will be asked for the details of the fabric.
 Remember that once you set the out-of-band management address for the API, you need to change the port group settings on the ESXi VM network.
 If you don’t change “Promiscuous mode, MAC address changes, and Forged Transmits,” you cannot access the UI from your desktop.

 ACI fabric Details